muhammed-mamun/Recipe_AI_Multi_Agent_System/docs/COMPLETION_SUMMARY.md

 ## ✅ ALL TASKS COMPLETED!

-I've successfully built a complete AI Multi-Agent System for Chaldal that can handle customer queries in natural, conversational ways!
+I've successfully built a complete AI Multi-Agent System for recipe that can handle customer queries in natural, conversational ways!

 ---